 Clerk of the Board

-Supervisor David Campos read some words about my mom to close the meeting and it was surreal to hear him speak about her and I wish she knew the impact that she's still having on the world.
+Supervisor David Campos read some words about my mom to close the board meeting and it was surreal to hear him speak about her and I wish she knew the impact that she's still having on the world.